 - California Residents Have The Right To Request The Deletion Of Their Personal Information Maintained By Atlantic Casualty

 California residents have the right to request that Atlantic Casualty delete the personal information Atlantic Casualty maintains about them.
 Please note that certain laws or other legal requirements may prevent personal information from being deleted.
-If you are a California resident and would like to request the deletion of your personal information, please email your request to email@example.com.
-Or you may click here and complete this form.
-To verify any request, you will be required to provide information for verification.
-Failure to do so could result in Atlantic Casualty’ inability to comply with your request.
+If you are a California resident and would like to request the deletion of your personal information, please email your request to email@example.com or you may click here and complete this form.
+You will be required to provide information for verification purposes; failure to do so could result in Atlantic Casualty’s inability to comply with your request.
 We may request that you provide your full name, physical address, date of birth, email address, policy number, claim number and loss date along with your request.
 We will use this additional information to identify you in our system, evaluate your request and to contact you with any related information as is required by law.
 However, we will not use this additional information for any other purposes.

 If you wish to use our toll-free number or have any questions, please submit your inquiry regarding your Right to Delete to Atlantic Casualty under CONTACT US.

 - California Residents Have The Right to Opt-Out of The Sale of Their Personal Information Maintained By Atlantic Casualty